I tried the ‘Japanese walking’ workout that offers ‘10 times the benefits’ of walking 10,000 steps per day

 During my Monday lunch break, I took my dog for a 30-minute walk as normal.
 Then, at 1pm the following day, I tried the “Japanese walking” method on the same looped route, setting my Garmin Vivoactive to record both sessions and taking note of any subjective changes I felt.

-My usual 30-minute walk saw me accrue nearly 3,000 steps, covering 2.12km at an average pace of 14kph.
+My usual 30-minute walk saw me accrue nearly 3,000 steps, covering 2.12km at an average speed of 14min 10sec per kilometre.
 My heart rate averaged 85bpm, remaining fairly constant throughout, and I burned an estimated 157 calories.

 As anyone who has owned a dog might expect, there was a good deal of stopping and starting to inspect particularly interesting trees and bollards, and I defaulted to a fairly casual pace amid a busy work day.